bclarke98/saltrice/README.md

 # SaltRice - Salty's Dotfiles

 These are the dotfiles that I'm currently using on my Arch Linux install, however they should be mostly distro-independent.
-They're deployed by my [EZ-Arch installer script](https://github.com/bclarke98/ez_arch)

 | Config   	| Setup            	|
 |----------	|------------------	|